uliska/lilyglyphs/README.md

 Contact
 -------
 This package is maintained by *Urs Liska*.
-If you are interested in participating please write to git@ursliska.de
+If you are interested in participating please write to lilyglyphs@ursliska.de